thelang-io/docs.thelang.io/docs/guides/objects.md

 to object itself and is declared ones and for all object instances. \
 Declaring a method is as easy as declaring a function inside object declaration.
 The only difference is that method could have first argument as `Self` type or reference to `Self` type.
-You may declare or may not declare \
-first parameter as `Self` type.
-Compiler will automatically \
+You may declare or may not declare first parameter as `Self` type.
+Compiler will understand that and pass either reference or copy of object to method as first argument. \
 `Self` type is special type available only during object method declaration.

 For example: